-11. If you are using factory lower control arms and strut rods you will continue here.
+10. If you are using factory lower control arms and strut rods you will continue here.
 Use the lower control arm and strut rod for locating the rear strut rod supports and gussets.
-Using a 2 x 4 and a C-clamp, install the control arm as shown in Figure 6.
+Using a 2 x 4 and a C-clamp, install the control arm as shown in Figure 5.

-12. Install the strut rod onto the control arm.
+11. Install the strut rod onto the control arm.
 Now, assemble onto the strut rod the large rubber bushings, including the cupped washers, and the strut mount plate.
 Be certain to fully tighten the nut on the strut rod to its' fully seated position.
-See Figure 7.
+See Figure 6.
 There are two rubber bushing sets available; the standard replacement and the improved set.
 We recommend the improved set, as it provides more stability to the front suspension.
-The Pinto and Mustang strut rods are different lengths.
-We recommend the use of Pinto strut rods, as they are bent less than the Mustang strut rods.
-You will find that with either strut rod the strut rod plate does not line up with the bottom of the frame rail.
-The strut rod must be heated in the elbow area and bent outward.
+The Pinto and Mustang strut rods are different angles.
+We recommend the use of Pinto strut rods, as they are bent less than the Mustang strut rods and will position the strut rod plates more closely under the frame rails.
+The Mustang strut rods may be used, however, but must be heated in the elbow area and bent outward.
 The rod is bent outward until the strut mounting plate lines up to the frame rail.
-You will find that because the Pinto strut rod is initially bent less and requires much less bending.
 The strut rod will act as an alignment fixture while you tack weld the mount plate in place, then tack weld the gusset in place.
 Remove the strut rod, bushings, and arm, and finish welding to the frame and each other.